muhamuhamuha/decinary/README.md

 ## Installation
 Honestly, if the installation steps below seem too much of a hassle, I can run the program on my machine and you can take control and play around with it.
 I hope it's not too much of a hassle.

-### A. More Steps but Lighter-Weight/Quicker Installations, with Git and VSCode
+### A. More Steps, but Lighter-Weight/Quicker Installations, with Git and VSCode
 1. The source files can be cloned directly onto your computer with git, instead of downloading and unzipping manually
 2. Make sure you have both git and VSCode on your machine [git download link](https://git-scm.com/downloads) and [VSCode download link](https://code.visualstudio.com/download)
 3. Open a terminal and cd into your desired directory